HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

    users should not see.
 Set this tag to ``False``, and it will be hidden everywhere.
- - ``clonable``: by setting this tag to ``False``, the field's value is not copied when the entity is cloned.
+ - ``clonable``: by setting this tag to ``False``, the field's value is not copied when the entity is cloned (more details in the section on entity cloning).
  - ``optional``: by setting this tag to ``True``, the field can be hidden by users in the fields' configuration UI ; the field is then removed from forms.
 It's obvious that this field does not need to be fille by form